 A full account of Liz’s experiences representing GB in 1974 can be found here.

 Liz and Lorraine continued to be part of the GB squad the next year, travelling frequently down to the Thames to train and race.
 They were second at the Head of the River Fours in November 1974, and Liz was in the squad crew that won the Women’s Head in March 1975, beating a second squad eight with Lorraine in it by 28 seconds.

 After the April trial, the Nottingham double got a letter that said, “We should like you and Lorraine to continue training with the squad as a double to go to either Mannheim or Ratzeburg and to continue as a double until the National Championships at least.
 On the results of the squad racing at the championships and earlier regattas a decision will be made [regarding selection for the World Championships].
 We have found the geographical location problem very difficult to overcome and knowing what the end of terms are like [Liz was a teacher] we decided not to ask either or you to travel so much this year during term time.”

 They did go to Mannheim but were last in their heat each day and Liz’s album has “Bust up!” written next to the results.
-They raced at Nottingham International a month later, but were beaten by Diana Bishop and Jean Rankine (who wasn’t part of the squad at all) and by then Lorraine had been diagnosed with glandular fever so they didn’t continue after that.
+They raced at Nottingham International a month later, but were beaten by Diana Bishop and Jean Rankine (who wasn’t part of the squad) and by then Lorraine had been diagnosed with glandular fever so they didn’t continue after that.